To have a dog’s life—“tener una vida de perro”in Spanish—or to be going through a difficult and trying situation. That’s the figurative meaning.

 So you lead a dream dog's life?

-Fitz: Yes, I live my best life.
-I'm serene and tolerate the heat very well, thanks to the wind in my hair.
+Fitz: Yes, I'm living my best life.
+I'm calm and handle the heat very well thanks the breeze running through my fur.

-When I have too much, I make an appointment at my hairdressing salon, which also belongs to the Avila clinic in Puerta de Tierra.
-I've got the whole package!
+When it gets to be too much, I make an appointment at my grooming salon, which is also part of the Avila Clinic in Puerta de Tierra.
+I’ve got it all!

-I'm groomed, my hair is styled; there's a great team of vets and assistants, all looking after me.
-Just perfect!
+I get medical care and grooming; there’s a great team of vets and assistants, all taking great care of me.
+It’s perfect!

-And if I'm in the mood for special kibbles or toys,
+And if I’m in the mood for some special kibble or a toy,

-is the place to go shopping in Cadiz.
-I have an incredible choice of stores.
+I go shopping in Cádiz.
+I have an incredible selection of shops to choose from.

 If you don't know where they are yet...